 Windows with southern exposure give the largest variation of light and temperature conditions.
 The low winter sun shines across the room for most of the daylight hours.

 In the summer, when the sun is farther north than it is in the winter, the sun rises at a sharp angle in the morning and is high in the sky by noon.
 Direct light comes into a south window only at midday.
 If there is a wide overhang covering the windows outside, the sun may not enter the room at all.
 The sun at noon on a summer day may measure 10,000 ft-c.
 Indoors, however, a southern window with wide eaves on the outside will receive about the same amount of light as a window with northern exposure.
 Southern and western exposures are interchangeable for most plants.
 In the winter, most plants, except those with definite preference for northern exposure, can be placed in a room with southern exposure.

 Windows with northern exposure provide the least light and the lowest temperature.
 Because the United States is in the northern hemisphere, it receives most of its sunlight from the south.
 Out of the four exposures, the northern exposure receives the least light and heat year round.

-Because of the low-light levels, mai 01CC ntaining healthy plants can be a challenge.
+Because of the low-l 01DC ight levels, maintaining healthy plants can be a challenge.
 A northern windowsill can measure light levels as low as 200 ft-c on a clear winter day, which is optimal for some plants, such as the African violet.
 This exposure is best for plants with green foliage because the coloration on variegated foliage tends to disappear under low-light conditions.
 Although most plants grown indoors will not grow in a northern room, they may tolerate it for short periods of time.
 5FF4

 Seasons change the amount of natural light entering through windows.
 For example, the summer sun reaches a higher zenith compared to the winter sun (Figure 2).
 Therefore, sunlight penetrates farther into a room during winter.